daszeal/daszeal.github.io/about.md

 I focus mainly on modeling and self-teaching astronautical engineering/rocketry using kinematic theory then testing my results in Kerbal Space Program.
 Some of my current goals are to perfect a model that can be used for launch vehicle reusability and spacecraft descent.
 All my theories are self-derived unless stated otherwise (via references or widely-known theorems).

-Most of my posts on this site will be sharing some of my findings or learnings, though I may throw in some random physics, astronomy, or gaming related topics that I find interesting.
+Most of my posts on this site will be sharing some of my findings or learnings, though I may throw in some random physics, astronomy, computer, or gaming related topics that I find interesting.

 I usually post pics of my progress in stock Kerbal Space Program, but might throw in some other things.

 Also a Minecraft 1.9+ PvPer, untested, main gamemodes being Vanilla/Crystal and SMP.

-I am not a professional coder nor have a good understanding of how websites work.
-If something weird happens when you're browsing don't be that surprised.

 All my work is and will be licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This means you're free to copy, redistribute, and build upon them as long as you give credit to it.

 My main points of contact are in the footer links.
 I am most active on X ([@ddaszeal](https://x.com/ddaszeal)), regularly posting about current updates, personal or engineering-related.
 All my full works will be on this site, however.

-SpaceX follower.
-Space Shuttle lover.
 Ad astra 🚀